Marine biotoxin alerts.

 - Email alerts for subscribers: www.ttophs.govt.nz/alert

-- Signage at locations
+- Signage at locations (i.e. shellfish health warning signs at affected beaches)

-Saxitoxin is a compound belonging to the Paralytic Shellfish Poisoning (PSP) group.
+Paralytic Shellfish Poisoning (PSP)

 Toxic Shellfish Areas